kamranmuazzam/uloom/documents/cirriculum/plan.typ

 + Hepatocellular Carcinoma
 == Daily Report
-Plan to start at 0300 hours night at the starting of day, compared to noon, 1200 hours ])
+Plan to start at 0300 hours night at the starting of day, compared to noon, 1200 hours

+Slept throughout the night, woke around 0700 hours, had breakfast at 0730 hours, will start studying at 0900 hours.
+Started LRTIs at 0900 hours.
+Done with LRTIs at 0940 hours.
+])

 #let my-counter = counter("loop-iterations")